eclipse-daanse/eclipse-daanse.github.io/docs/cubeserver/tutorial/tutorial.cube.hierarchy.query.table.multilevel.singletable.md

 ---
-title: Cube Hierarchy Query Table Multilevel Singletable
+title: Hierarchy Query Table Multilevel Singletable
 group: Hierarchy
 kind: TUTORIAL
 number: 2.3.2.3
 ---
-# Daanse Tutorial - Cube Hierarchy Query Table Multilevel Singletable
+# Daanse Tutorial - Hierarchy Query Table Multilevel Singletable

 In some cases, all data are stored in one table, the fact as well as multiple levels.
 This Tutorial shows how to handle this case.